 Social Oppression is unfairly treating a person or group of people who are different from other people or groups of people.
-A few examples of social oppression include racism (treating people different based on their skin color or ethnicity), sexism (treating people different based on their gender), religious persecution (treating people different because of their religion) and economic oppression. (treating people different based on their income)
+A few examples of social oppression include racism (treating people differently based on their skin color or ethnicity), sexism (treating people differently based on their gender), religious persecution (treating people differently because of their religion) and economic oppression. (treating people differently based on their income)

 With this definition and shared understanding of Social Oppression, we want to look at ways that water, or rather the lack of water is used to oppress people.
 If you are reading this from the US, or another nation with wide-scale water infrastructure, public utilities and around-the-clock access to water, the thought of water being used as a tool of oppression may be a new one.
 However, if you live in a country with water scarcity, the reality of water oppression is a very real thing.
 As with any limited resource that is vital to life, when there is a scarcity, it becomes political, it becomes divisive and it becomes a fight.